ZadorLaboratory/mapseq-processing/README.md

 ```
 ~/git/mapseq-processing/scripts/align_collapse.py
 	-v 					# give verbose output
-	-b 30 				# viral barcode length=30
 	-m 3 					# maximum Hamming distance of 3
-	-O collapse.out		# output directory
+	-o collapse.out/M253.collapsed.tsv 	# output TSV
-	fastq.out/M211.all.fasta	# input FASTA
+	fastq.out/M253.reads.tsv		# input TSV (or parquet)
 ```

-align_collapse.py separates out the viral barcode part of the data, and partitions them into groups where all the members are within a Hamming distance of 3 of each other.
-It  then sets all members of the partitions to have the same sequence.
-(This sequence is a randomly chosen one from the original partition, because it doesn't matter what the exact sequence is, as long as they all share it, and it is unique within the data).
+This program takes the viral barcode part of the reads, and partitions them into groups where all the members are within a Hamming distance of 3 of each other.
+It does this by running an all-by-all alignment of all unique viral barcode sequences.
+Self-matches are discarded.
+The remainder are used to create an edge graph (nodes are sequences, edges are between sequences less than 3 edits apart).
+This is then given to Tarjan's algorithm to determine "components", sets of sequences connected by edges.
+It then sets all members of the components to have the same sequence.
+(This sequence is the one in the original set with the most reads, but it shouldn't matter what the exact sequence is, as long as they all share it, and it is unique within the data).

-This is necessary because there is a fair amount of mutation that occurs during viral replication.
+This processing step is necessary because there is a fair amount of mutation that occurs during viral replication.
 We don't worry about mismatches in the other components of the sequence (SSI barcode, UMI sequence) because these are added during sample processing and thus have lower error rates.

-For a standard ~400M read experiment, this takes about 90 minutes on a high-memory (192GB RAM) node.
+For a standard ~400M read experiment, this takes about 70 minutes on a high-memory (192GB RAM) node.
 (Or 50 minutes on a new Mac M3, 96GB RAM).

-### process_fasta.py
+### make_readtable.py

 ```
-~/git/mapseq-processing/scripts/process_fasta.py
+~/git/mapseq-processing/scripts/make_readtable.py
 	-v						# give verbose output
-	-s M211_sampleinfo.xlsx 			# sample metadata
+	-s M253_sampleinfo.xlsx 			# sample metadata
-	-O fasta.out 					# output directory
+	-o readtable.out/M253.readtable.tsv 		# output TSV
-	collapse.out/M205.all.collapsed.fasta	# adjusted FASTA
+	collapse.out/M253.collapsed.tsv		# collapsed reads/counts (or parquet)
 ```

-Now we break the data into region by separating based on the SSI barcode.
+Now we break the data into useful sequence regions, and fill in addtional relevant information.

-This takes about 50 minutes for 400M reads and 10 SSI barcodes.
-(Or 8 minutes on Mac M3)
+We also create site-specific read count shoulder plots, in order to confirm that our read count thresholds are reasonable.

+Takes about 45 minutes.

-### process_ssifasta.py
+### make_vbctable.py
-This program actually calls a sub-program that handles each SSI  barcode in a separate process, allowing you to leverage all the CPUs on your system and finish faster.

 ```
 ~/git/mapseq-processing/scripts/process_ssifasta.py
 	-v					# give verbose output
-	-t 6				# processes to use
-	-s M211_sampleinfo.xlsx 	# sample metadata
-	-o M211.merged.all.tsv		# output file for all VBCs
+	-o vbctable.out/M253.vbctable.tsv 	# output file for all VBCs
-	-O ./ssifasta.out 		# output directory
-	fasta.out/BC*.fasta		# input FASTA, one for each SSI barcode
+	readtable.out/M253.readtable.tsv 	# fully populated read table.
 ```

-This reads in all the separate SSI barcode FASTAs, and further separates out real VBC (viral barcodes), spike-ins (used for normalization), and L1s (used to detect template switching--a QC measure).
-These are all then merged and labelled into a single TSV with all the data.
-This includes molecule counts per VBC
+Consumes the readtable, drops all reads with missing/unmatched tags/sequences, drops reads that do not meet the read count threshold for the site type.
+It then collapses by viral barcode, calculating UMI count for each VBC.
+Outputs a VBC-oriented table.

 This typically takes about 12 minutes.
 (3 minutes on Mac M3)

-### process_merged.py
+### make_matrices.py
 ```
-~/git/mapseq-processing/scripts/process_merged.py
+~/git/mapseq-processing/scripts/make_matrices.py
 	-v
-	-s M211_sampleinfo.xlsx
-	-e M211.gac
+	-e M253
-	-O merged.out
+	-O matrices.out
-	ssifasta.out/M211.merged.all.tsv
+	vbctable.out/M253.vbctable.tsv
 ```

-This program produces, for each brain, three matrices of viral barcodes by dissected region.
+This program produces, for each brain, several matrices of viral barcodes by dissected region.
 This is the step at which (optionally) various threshold can be applied.
--- Minimum UMI count in target and/or injection areas (min_target, min_injection)
+-- Minimum UMI count in target and/or injection areas (min_target_umi, min_inj_umi)
--- Filter out VBCs not present in the injection (require_injection) -- Minimum original read count (min_counts)
+-- Filter out VBCs not present in the injection site (require_injection)

-The three matrices are a real barcode matrix (rbcm), a real barcode matrix normalized by spike-ins (nbcm), and a scaled+normalized barcode matrix (scbcm).
+The matrices produced are:

+A real barcode matrix (rbcm).
 The real barcode matrix contains raw numbers of molecules (UMIs) for each VBC.

+A spike-in barcode matrix (sbcm).
+Contains raw numbers of spike-in molecules for each site.

+A real barcode matrix normalized by spike-ins (nbcm).
 The normalized matrix adjusts the raw numbers by spike-in amounts.
 This normalization is done such that the real counts in each column are weighted by the total number of spike-in molecules in that column, in such a way that the weights are always 1.0 or greater.
+For most further analysis, this can be considered the canonical processing output file.

-A third, normalized+scaled matrix is useful for drawing heatmaps, since all values are scaled back to values from 0.0 to 1.0 so they can be represented by color intensity.
+A scaled+normalized barcode matrix (scbcm).
+This normalized+scaled matrix is useful for drawing heatmaps, since all values are scaled back to values from 0.0 to 1.0 so they can be represented by color intensity.

-These matrices, the all.merged.tsv file, and various statistics gathered along the way are the full output of the processing phase, implemented in the mapseq-processing project.
 Code useful for further investigation,  inference, and visualization is contained in the mapseq-analysis project:
 	[https://github.com/ZadorLaboratory/mapseq-analysis](https://github.com/ZadorLaboratory/mapseq-analysis)